Paget's Association Student Research Bursaries

 The Association will provide a stipend to the recipients of the award to allow the students to study towards an MRes, MSc, BSc or equivalent higher degree.
 The recipients will be invited to attend the Association’s Annual General Meeting in the autumn, to receive the award.

-1. A summary of the research project, jointly prepared by mentor and student including student’s role in the research project (1000 words maximum).
+1. A summary of the research project, jointly prepared by mentor and student including the student’s role in the research project (1000 words maximum).

 2. A mentor statement which includes the mentor’s role in the research project including his/her plans for research training.

 3. The student’s CV (mailing address and contact details must be included).

 Applications should be sent by email to [email protected]

 You can download the above information here: Paget's Association Student Research Bursary Application details 2018

 Previous Student Research Awards

 The Sir Julian Paget's Student Research Bursary 2017

 Recipient: Jasmine Sanghera, Norwich Medical School, University of East Anglia.